- Last Updated Apr 9, 2014

 Faculty, both full time and adjunct, are warmly encouraged to participate in developing the library's collections, website, and LibGuides.

 1. Get an ID Card.
-Available through Security.
+Available through Human Resources.
 This will also serve as your Library Card which you must have to check out library materials.

 3. Bookmark the following high priority site in you online browser: